masinter/pdf-data-cg-charter/BACKGROUND.md

 Similarly, there is a profile of PDF, PDF/A, which was designed to hold archival documents, and the process of taking a PDF and making it suitable for long-term archiving.

+The CG should review WDAG, PDF/UA, PDF/A for recommended use of accessibility features to (compatiblly) connect the two applications.